edgedb/edgedb/docs/edgeql/statements/tx_start.rst

     occurred for any serial (one-at-a-time) execution of those transactions, one of them will be rolled back with a serialization_failure error.

+    This is the default.

+:eql:synopsis:`ISOLATION REPEATABLE READ`
+    All statements of the current transaction can only see data committed before the first query or data-modification statement was executed in this transaction.

 :eql:synopsis:`READ WRITE`
     Sets the transaction access mode to read/write.